Gas stoves can be bad for you. Here are the best induction ranges and cooktops in 2023

 In a recent Bloomberg interview, Biden-appointed US Consumer Product Safety Commissioner Richard Trumka Jr. called the household appliance a "hidden hazard" because gas stoves have been linked to childhood asthma.

 So why not trade in that old gas range (or outdated electric range) with a new induction range or cooktop?
+Many of these must-have electric ranges are on sale now during Samsung's Discover Samsung spring sales event.
 Here are some of the best induction ranges you can get in 2023, according to reviewers.

 The top products in this article: